 Management work is coordinated by a management team based on Swedfund's organisation.
-In addition to the CEO, the management team of a total of seven people consisted at the yearend of the Chief Legal Counsel, Chief Financial Officer, Director of Strategy and Communication, Director of Investment Operations, Director of ESG & Impact and Head of Administration.
-The role of the management group is to prepare and implement strategies, manage corporate governance and organisational issues, and follow up Swedfund's financial development and efforts relating to sustainability.
+At the year-end, the management group comprising a total of eight people consisted of the CEO, Chief Legal Counsel, Chief Financial Officer, Director of Strategy and Communication, Director of Investment Operations (acting), Director of ESG & Impact, Director of Business Development and Special Operations and the Head of Administration.
+The role of the management group is to prepare and implement strategies and business plans, manage corporate governance and organisational issues, and follow up Swedfund's financial development and initiatives relating to sustainability.